xxlya/COS598D_Assignment2/README.md

 ## 3. Report results and discussion
 ### 3.1 Please fill the resutls table

 You need to evaluate the efficiency and accuracy of binary convolution vs. standard convolution (floating-point).
+You will perform the evaluation on MNIST and Cifar10 datasets.
+You will evaluate LeNet5 for MNIST and ResNet18 for Cifar10.
+MNIST experiment is in `MNIST` folder.
+Cifar10 experiment is in `Cifar10` folder.

 ***Compare Model Accuracy***